-Finding: Weep Holes - Bridging Or Breaching Of Termite Barriers Defective.

-Bridging is the spanning of a termite barrier or inspection zone so that subterranean termites
+Weep Holes - Bridging Or Breaching Of Termite Barriers Defective.
+Bridging is the spanning of a termite barrier or inspection zone so that subterranean termites are provided with passage over or around that barrier.

 Breaching is the making of a hole or gap in a termite barrier so that termites are provided with a passage over or around that barrier.